 Texas Southmost College complies with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 It does not discriminate based on a disability in admission, accessibility, treatment, and employment.
 Individuals with disabilities, as defined under the law, who are otherwise qualified to meet the institution's academic requirements will be provided with services and resources accordingly.
 Students and employees must submit the appropriate documentation of the disability by a qualified professional whose license or credentials are appropriate to diagnose.
 For students with disabilities, reasonable accommodations are made to allow the individual student to succeed at TSC.
-Accommodations are provided for those students who submit the documentation of the disability by a qualified professional whose license or credentials are appropriate to diagnose the disability.
+Accommodations are provided for those students who submit the documentation of the disability.
 TSC supports efforts in making the campus more accessible and encourages individuals with disabilities to participate in all activities.
 Students seeking assistance should contact the office of Disability Support Services.